...

 Dr Muhammad Usman Anwar

-Dr Muhammad Usman Anwar, Became IG since March 2023
+Dr Muhammad Usman Anwar, Became IG in March 2023

 Punjab Police Uniform